 The Department of Materials has a strong track record of collaborating with industry and external partners in various sectors.
 For example, Shell-Imperial Advanced Interfacial Materials Science (AIMS) Centre, the Rolls-Royce Nuclear University Technology Centre and BP International Centre for Advanced Materials.

 The College ranks top in the UK overall – with a greater proportion of 4* “world-leading” research than any other UK university.
-Imperial ranks first in the UK for research outputs, first in the UK for research environment, and first for research impact among Russell Group universities.
+In addition, Imperial ranks first in the UK for research outputs, first in the UK for research environment, and first for research impact among Russell Group universities.

 The Department is at the forefront of materials research and innovation.
-Our staff are involved in various inter-disciplinary initiatives and Research Centres and we have a history of commercialising our innovative ideas.
+Our staff are involved in various interdisciplinary initiatives and Research Centres, and we have a history of commercialising our innovative ideas.
 Undergraduate students can also develop personally and professionally by completing an Undergraduate Research Opportunity Programme.

-- Tailor make your degree
+- Tailor-make your degree

 In your 4th year, you will undertake an individual research project with one of the Department’s research groups.
-This may involve working at an external facility such as Diamond in Oxfordshire or spending time in a laboratory overseas, e.g. at MIT in the US.
+This may involve working at an external facility such as Diamond in Oxfordshire or a laboratory overseas, e.g. MIT in the US.
 Project students work alongside researchers, including world-leading academics and PhD students, in areas from bone regeneration to aircraft landing gear and solar cells to cement-bonded refractories.